fuzzylogicxx/fuzzylogic/posts/javascript-promises-explained.md

 A brief explainer (for future-me and anyone else it helps) on what promises are and how to use them.
 Note: this is not an _official_ definition, but rather something that works for me.
 ---

 In the normal run of things, JavaScript code is _synchronous_.
 When line 1 has run (perhaps defining a new variable) and the operation has completed, line 2 runs (perhaps operating on the variable we just defined).
-However sometimes in line 1 we need to do something which will take longer – maybe an unknown amount of time – for example to call a function which make an API call to an external source.
+However sometimes in line 1 we need to do something which will take longer – maybe an unknown amount of time – for example to call a function which makes an API call to an external source.
 In many cases we want that potentially lengthy task to execute _separately_ from the main thread so as not to hold up the execution of line 2.
 So instead of waiting for the task to complete and return its value, we instead return a _promise_ to supply that value in the future.

 A Promise is an object we use for asynchronous operations.
 It’s a proxy for the success value or failure reason of the asynchronous operation, which at the time the promise is created is not yet known.